 - IE231 An entity operates a website that enables customers to purchase goods from a range of suppliers who deliver the goods directly to the customers.
-When a good is purchased via the website, the entity is entitled to a commission that is equal to 10 per cent of the sales price.
+Under the terms of the entity's contracts with suppliers, when a good is purchased via the website, the entity is entitled to a commission that is equal to 10 per cent of the sales price.
 The entity's website facilitates payment between the supplier and the customer at prices that are set by the supplier.
 The entity requires payment from customers before orders are processed and all orders are non-refundable.
-The entity has no further obligations to the customer after arranging for the products to be provided to the customer. - IE232 To determine whether the entity's performance obligation is to provide the specified goods itself (ie the entity is a principal) or to arrange for the supplier to provide those goods (ie the entity is an agent), the entity considers the nature of its promise.
-Specifically, the entity observes that the supplier of the goods delivers its goods directly to the customer and thus the entity does not obtain control of the goods.
-Instead, the entity's promise is to arrange for the supplier to provide those goods to the customer.
-In reaching that conclusion, the entity considers the following indicators from paragraph B37 of IFRS 15 as follows: - (a) the supplier is primarily responsible for fulfilling the contract-ie by shipping the goods to the customer; - (b) the entity does not take inventory risk at any time during the transaction because the goods are shipped directly by the supplier to the customer; - (c) the entity's consideration is in the form of a commission (10 per cent of the sales price); - (d) the entity does not have discretion in establishing prices for the supplier's goods and, therefore, the benefit the entity can receive from those goods is limited; and - (e) neither the entity, nor the supplier, has credit risk because payments from customers are made in advance. - IE233 Consequently, the entity concludes that it is an agent and its performance obligation is to arrange for the provision of goods by the supplier.
+The entity has no further obligations to the customer after arranging for the products to be provided to the customer. - IE232 To determine whether the entity's performance obligation is to provide the specified goods itself (ie the entity is a principal) or to arrange for those goods to be provided by the supplier (ie the entity is an agent), the entity identifies the specified good or service to be provided to the customer and assesses whether it controls that good or service before the good or service is transferred to the customer. - IE232A The website operated by the entity is a marketplace in which suppliers offer their goods and customers purchase the goods that are offered by the suppliers.
+Accordingly, the entity observes that the specified goods to be provided to customers that use the website are the goods provided by the suppliers, and no other goods or services are promised to customers by the entity. - IE232B The entity concludes that it does not control the specified goods before they are transferred to customers that order goods using the website.
+The entity does not at any time have the ability to direct the use of the goods transferred to customers.
+For example, it cannot direct the goods to parties other than the customer or prevent the supplier from transferring those goods to the customer.
+The entity does not control the suppliers' inventory of goods used to fulfil the orders placed by customers using the website. - IE232C As part of reaching that conclusion, the entity considers the following indicators in paragraph B37 of IFRS 15.
+The entity concludes that these indicators provide further evidence that it does not control the specified goods before they are transferred to the customers: - (a) the supplier is primarily responsible for fulfilling the promise to provide the goods to the customer.
+The entity is neither obliged to provide the goods if the supplier fails to transfer the goods to the customer, nor responsible for the acceptability of the goods.

+- (b) the entity does not take inventory risk at any time before or after the goods are transferred to the customer.
+The entity does not commit itself to obtain the goods from the supplier before the goods are purchased by the customer, and does not accept responsibility for any damaged or returned goods. - (c) the entity does not have discretion in establishing prices for the supplier's goods.
+The sales price is set by the supplier. - IE233 Consequently, the entity concludes that it is an agent and its performance obligation is to arrange for the provision of goods by the supplier.
 When the entity satisfies its promise to arrange for the goods to be provided by the supplier to the customer (which, in this example, is when goods are purchased by the customer), the entity recognises revenue in the amount of the commission to which it is entitled.